-- i) The DUT channel will be loaded using an IP traffic generator.
+- i) The DUT channel will be loaded using an Internet Protocol traffic generator.
 The packet rate will be the one determined during Phase I testing. - j) The DUTs will be configured to transmit at their maximum power.
-If necessary, the separation distances between DUTs will be increased to provoke devices with power control to transmit at their maximum power.

 6.4 Test Procedure